-- Image overwrite.
-This feature overwrites temporary image files created during a copy, print, scan or fax job when those files are no longer needed.
-Overwrite is also invoked at the instruction of a job owner or administrator and at start-up. - Hard disk encryption.
-The TOE stores temporary image data created during a copy, print, scan and fax job on the single shared hard disk drive (HDD).
 This temporary image data consists of the original data submitted and additional files created during a job.
 All partitions of the HDD used for spooling temporary files are encrypted.
-The encryption key is created on each power-up. - Audit.
+The encryption key is created on each power-up.

+- Audit.
 The TOE generates audit logs that track events/actions (e.g., print/scan/fax job submission) to identified users.
 The audit logs, which are stored locally in a 15000 entry circular log, are available to TOE administrators and can be exported in comma separated format for viewing and analysis. - Network filtering.
 The TOE allows filtering rules to be specified for IPv4 network connections based on IP address and port number. - Secure communication.
-The TOE provides support for a number of secure communication protocols: - Transport Layer Security (TLS) support is available for protecting communication over the Web User Interface (Web UI) and SMTP email communications. - Secure Shell (SSH) File Transfer Protocol (SFTP) and TLS are available for protecting document transfers to a remote file depository. - Internet Protocol Security (IPsec) support is available for protecting communication over IPv4 networks.

-- Kerberos and TLS support are available for protecting communication with a remote authentication server. - Authentication & access control.
+The TOE provides support for a number of secure communication protocols: - Transport Layer Security (TLS) support is available for protecting communication over the Web User Interface (Web UI) and SMTP email communications. - Secure Shell (SSH) File Transfer Protocol (SFTP) and TLS are available for protecting document transfers to a remote file depository. - Internet Protocol Security (IPsec) support is available for protecting communication over IPv4 networks. - Kerberos and TLS support are available for protecting communication with a remote authentication server. - SNMPv3 with AES for protecting SNMP messages. - Authentication & access control.
 In the evaluated configuration, the TOE requires users and system administrators to authenticate before granting access to user (copy, print, fax etc) or system administration functions via the Web User Interface (Web UI) or the Local User Interface (LUI).
 The user or system administrator must enter a username and password at either the Web UI or the LUI.
 The password is obscured as it is being entered.
 The TOE provides role based access control as configured by the system administrator. - Network authentication.
-The TOE supports smart card, Kerberos and Lightweight Directory Access Protocol (LDAP) for network authentication. - Self test and integrity verification.
-The TOE includes a software image verification feature and Embedded Device Security which employs McAfee software to detect and prevent unauthorized execution and modification of TOE software.
+The TOE supports smart card, Kerberos and Lightweight Directory Access Protocol (LDAP) for network authentication.